multiparty/jiff/README.md

 <script src="/lib/jiff-client.js"></script>
 ```

-Then inside a script tag (and after the page loads), intialize a jiff object and setup a computation:
+Then inside a script tag (and after the page loads), initialize a jiff object and setup a computation:
 ```
 var instance = jiff.make_jiff("http://localhost:3000", "<computation_id>", parties)
 ```